AdityaMatrix/Day-2_Coin-Flipper/README.md

 This is a simple  coin flipper application built using HTML, CSS, and JavaScript.

 # Introduction
-The Coin Flipper project allows users to flip a coin and see the result in real-time.
+The  project allows users to flip a coin and see the result in real-time.
 It visually represents the coin flip with an animation and displays either heads or tails upon completion.

 # Features
 Interactive coin flip animation